sjtrimble/angular/aio/content/tutorial/getting-started-data.md

 <code-example header="src/app/app.module.ts (ReactiveFormsModule imports)" path="getting-started/src/app/app.module.2.ts" region="reactive-forms-module-imports">
 </code-example>

+The `ReactiveFormsModule` provides the services and directives to build reactive forms in Angular.
+Read more about Angular forms in the [Forms Overview](guide/forms-overview).

 #### Create checkout component

-The form lives in both our component's TypeScript class and its template.
-In the component we'll add the objects needed to store the checkout form in the constructor of our component.
-We'll also create a method to handle user submission of a valid form.
+The form lives in a component's TypeScript class and its template.
+In the component you'll add the objects needed to store the checkout form in the constructor of the component.
+You'll also create a method to handle user submission of a valid form.

 Right click on the `app` folder, use the `Angular Generator`, and generate a component named `checkout`.